 The impressive tech; the exquisite balance between comfort and control

-The 530i ($53,645) has 18-inch alloy wheels, a sunroof, all-LED exterior lighting with adaptive headlights, rain-sensing wipers, heated/self-dimming/power-folding side mirrors, dual-zone automatic climate control, 16-way power-adjustable front seats with driver's-side memory settings, a power-adjustable tilt-telescopic steering column, a rearview camera, parking sensors front and rear, simulated leather upholstery, LED ambient cabin lighting, selectable driving modes, driver fatigue and focus alert, iDrive infotainment interface with a 10.3-in screen, Bluetooth, navigation, a 12-speaker/205-watt audio system, HD radio, two USB ports, 20 GB of music storage and an auxiliary audio input.
+The 530i ($54,395) has 18-inch alloy wheels, a sunroof, all-LED exterior lighting with adaptive headlights, rain-sensing wipers, heated/self-dimming/power-folding side mirrors, dual-zone automatic climate control, 16-way power-adjustable front seats with driver's-side memory settings, a power-adjustable tilt-telescopic steering column, a rearview camera, front and rear parking sensors, simulated leather upholstery, LED ambient cabin lighting, selectable driving modes, driver-fatigue and focus alert, driver aids (forward-collision mitigation, blind spot monitoring with rear cross-traffic alert, lane-departure warning), iDrive infotainment interface with a 10.3-in screen, Bluetooth, navigation, Apple CarPlay, a 12-speaker/205-watt audio system, an HD radio, two USB ports, 20 GB of music storage and an auxiliary audio input.

-The 530e iPerformance ($53,645) has the plug-in hybrid powertrain and a few dedicated gauges, but is otherwise equipped in a similar fashion to the 530i.
+The 530e iPerformance ($54,395) has the plug-in hybrid powertrain and a few dedicated gauges but is otherwise equipped in a similar manner to the 530i.

-The M550i xDrive ($74,895) comes with 19-in alloy wheels, a more powerful engine and has its own chassis modifications for a sportier driving experience, plus several features that are optional in the lower models, like the powered trunk lid.
+The M550i xDrive ($75,445) comes with 19-in alloy wheels, a more powerful engine and specific chassis modifications for a sportier driving experience, plus several features that are optional in the lower models.

-A Premium package brings keyless entry/ignition, satellite radio, a powered trunk lid and gesture control.
-The Executive package includes the Premium bundle, then adds automatic high beams, parking assistant plus, soft-close doors, a 360-degree camera system and an 8.8-in configurable driver information display.
+The Premium package has been revised to include automatic parallel parking, head-up display, Wi-Fi, wireless smartphone charging, gesture control and keyless entry/ignition.
+The Executive package includes the Premium bundle then adds automatic high beams, parking assistant plus, soft-close doors, a 360-degree camera system and an 8.8-in configurable driver information display.

-An optional M Sport package comes with 19-in wheels and a lowered, sportier suspension.
-Add this to the 540i and 20-in wheels become available.
+An optional M Sport package comes with 19-in wheels, LED fog lights and a lowered, sportier suspension.
+Add this to the 540i, and 20-in wheels become available.
 A Dynamic Handling package includes an adaptive suspension, stronger brakes and rear-wheel steering.

-Advanced safety features come in the Driving Assistance and Driving Assistance Plus packages (see the Safety section below).
+Advanced safety features come in the Driving Assistance Plus package (see the Safety section below).

 Trunk space is 18.7 cu ft.
-Assuming one set of golf clubs is around four cu ft., then there's room for four sets.
+Assuming one set of golf clubs is around 4 cu ft., there's room for four sets.
 Except in the 530e, whose battery pack reduces cargo area to 15 cu ft.